balancer/balancer-v2-monorepo/pkg/asset-manager-utils/README.md

 # 🚧 UNDER CONSTRUCTION 🚧

-Files in this directory **are not** production-ready, have not been audited by a security firm, and **could contain soundness issues**.
+Files in this directory **are not** production-ready, have not been audited by a security firm, and **could contain security issues or logic errors**.
 Use at your own risk.

 ---